MTA was warned about faulty subway cameras for years before Brooklyn shooting

 New York City’s subway system has been rocked by a spate of violent attacks in recent months.

-In January, Michelle Alyssa Go was killed after being pushed in front of a subway train at Time Square station by a homeless man.
+In January, Michelle Alyssa Go was killed after being pushed in front of a subway train at Times Square station by a homeless man.

 The following month, a 57-year-old woman was kicked down the stairs and repeatedly struck in the head with a hammer before being robbed at the Queens Plaza subway station in Long Island City.